guillotinaweb/ngx-schema-form/Readme.md

 }
 ```

-If there is no widget declared for a given field, its type name is used as widget id.
+If there is no widget declared a given property's schema, its type is used as widget id.
+For instance, a string property will use the "string" widget.
 Some widgets accept parameters as input, in such cases, it is possible to provide them in the schema directly in the `widget` property:

 ```js